pinobatch/little-things-gb/sgb-lys/README.md

 ### 3. Frame period

 Repeatedly press the A, B, or Start Button.
-The program watches for and displays the exact time of each press, in units of 64 T-states (nominally 1/65536 second).
+The program watches for presses and displays the exact time of each of the last 7, in units of 64 T-states (nominally 1/65536 second).
 On handhelds, some releases also count as presses because the buttons bounce for a few microseconds when they make or break contact.
+To clear the history, wait 1 second before the next press.

-Press the Select Button to calculate the SGB's frame period by looking for patterns in the timing of the last few presses.
+Once you have at least 3 press times, press the Select Button to calculate the SGB's frame period by looking for patterns in the timing of the last few presses.
 It uses an algorithm based on the median of approximate greatest common divisors.
+Caveats:

+- Frame period estimation is more resistant to subharmonic errors with at least 5 presses.
-This won't give a meaningful result on a handheld.
+- The detection thresholds are set for SGB's roughly 60 Hz update rate, not the allegedly faster polling of the Game Boy Player accessory for Nintendo GameCube.
+Nor will it give a meaningful result on a handheld.

 Status
 ------

-Everything through "rise time" is in the ROM.
-The AGCD algorithm has been prototyped in Python.
-These remain to be built in the ROM:
+Everything through displaying press times is in the ROM.
+The AGCD algorithm has been prototyped in Python and ported to SM83 assembly.

-1. Draw the presses to the screen
+Actions past the Select Button remain to be built in the ROM:

+1. Calculate durations between each press and the two before it
-2. Calculate times between successive presses and pairwise AGCDs between those times
+2. Calculate up to 55 pairwise AGCDs between those times
+3. Sort pairwise AGCDs
-3. Display the AGCD and the predicted timestamp for each frame
+4. Display the AGCD and the estimated frame count for each timestamp